Cleveland Public Theatre announces Auditions for

 About the play…

-Rehearsals will begin on or around February 11, 2019.
+Some scene work will begin around mid-December for actors working with certain prepared scenes.
+Full cast rehearsals begin January 2.
 Rehearsals are 5-6 times a week, with evening weekday rehearsals and some daytime weekend rehearsals.

 What to prepare…

 - Two minutes of prepared material (monologue, contrasting monologues, 16 bars of a song?)

 - Be ready to work physically and vocally within a group

 - Bring a water bottle, notebook, and pen